 - Advisory committees established for Mental Health, Mental Retardation, Substance Dependency and Aging.

 - Meals-on-Wheels, a program that ensures hot, nutritious meals for seniors and persons with disabilities, established.

 - Clinical psychology and social work training programs begun.

 - Adult Mental Health Day Treatment program and the Senior Companion program launched.

-- The Chemical Dependency program receives National Association of Counties Award.
+- The Substance Dependency program receives National Association of Counties Award.